Pasq104/Leg-Aid-Exo/README.md

 # Leg-Aid-Exo
-leg-aid-exo is a lightweight, modular lower-limb assistive exoskeleton built on the OpenExo open-source framework.
+Leg-aid-exo is a lightweight, modular lower-limb assistive exoskeleton built on the OpenExo open-source framework.
 It provides 3D-printable components, fabrication guides, and integration files for creating a hip-assist device designed for research, prototyping, and rehabilitation applications.